Lok Adalat in India: An Alternative Path to Justice

 Understanding Lok Adalat

-Lok Adalat, which translates to ‘People’s Court’ in Hindi, is a unique forum in the Indian legal system.
-It operates as an informal and conciliatory platform for resolving disputes.
-The primary objective of Lok Adalats is to provide a speedy, cost-effective, and amicable resolution to disputes, thereby reducing the burden on the regular judicial system.
+The People’s Court, or Lok Adalat as it is known in Hindi, is a unique component of the Indian judicial system.
+It acts as a non-formal, conciliatory forum for settling conflicts.
+The primary objective of Lok Adalats is to provide a prompt, affordable, and cooperative means of resolving disputes, hence reducing the burden on the official legal system.

-The Functioning of Lok Adalats
+The Functioning of Lok Adalat

 Lok Adalats operate under the Legal Services Authorities Act, 1987.
 There are three primary mechanisms through which they function: